Songbird Protection Coalition

 The natural life span of free-living doves ranges between 7-11 years.
 The breeding population and most nests that are successful occur in doves over 1.5 years of age.
 In states where the dove is hunted, the life span for banded doves is commonly between 1-1.5 years.
 Comparably, non-hunting states have significantly higher survival rates and report more stable populations than do hunting states, which often report declining populations.

 Scientific research of population densities within the Eastern, Central, and Western Management Units have shown long-term population declines, and several population status reports note significant declines in all three units.
-During this time, dove hunting has been legalized in many "new" states and the decline in some states has shown to be significant and cumulative in only 10 years...especially in the northern most range of these units.
+During this time, dove hunting was legalized in many "new" states and the decline in some states has shown to be significant and cumulative in only 10 years...especially in the northern most range of these units.

 Michigan's peak dove population is about one percent of the total estimated mourning dove population in the United States.